TheCoderManRR/Digital-alarm-Clock/README.md

 # Digital-alarm-Clock
 Digital alarm Clock Project for Front End Development Course

-Created an alarm clock using ONLY vanilla javascript, no libraries or frameworks are used Javascript .
+Created an alarm clock using ONLY vanilla javascript, no libraries or frameworks are used for Javascript .

 # Functionalities: